 The CCS ripens the fruit in transit within an intermodal container and then stores the fruit in the same container until it is delivered to the retailer.
 This allows us to eliminate the need for costly and permanent ripening centers and distribution centers while storing the fruit much closer to the retailer.
 The CCS functions inside the intermodal container; a weatherproof storage system that can be stacked as high as necessary while still allowing access to the products within.
 This is due to the CCS’s ability to physically rotate modules full of inventory out to the doors of each container so forklifts can access them no matter how high they’re stacked.
 It also ensures that no changes to existing infrastructure is required so existing assets are never stranded in our wake.

-The CCS utilizes reusable, easily sanitized, aluminum cubic modules that eliminate the need for cardboard boxes and wooden pallets (wooden pallets use more of the annual hardwood harvest that all other uses combined).
+The CCS utilizes reusable, easily sanitized, aluminum cubic modules (the checkerboard cubes in the video) that eliminate the need for cardboard boxes and wooden pallets (wooden pallets use more of the annual hardwood harvest that all other uses combined).
 The reusable concept also allows this same system to offer a return trip of various products to where it originated from, doubling revenue potential and starting the cycle over again.
 Many areas of inland Asia and Russia do not have access to climacteric fruit because the ripening process is initiated near ocean ports so the shelf life expires before it can be transported such long distances.
 This also limits the return trip opportunities that might otherwise be available from these same remote areas.

 The cost savings from the CCS is substantial and has the potential to undercut the current retailer’s landed cost dramatically.
 We believe this gives us the leverage necessary to change the status quo and insert our own form of fair play into global supply chains as we level the playing field for everyone.
 It is from this same thinking that we have decided to gift this technology to a nonprofit entity to bring this system into reality.
 Federal funding from the Canadian government has already been secured to cover 50% of development costs and they require the balance of funding to come from an industry partner in cash or “in-kind” meaning the cash value equivalent of services or assets (i.e. trucks, software development, administration, hardware, etc.).

-The CCS project acts as a collaborative platform for further R&D in Blockchain, IoT, Robotics, ICT, Cloud/Edge Computing, AI, and many other leading edge technologies that can be applied to supply chains on a fair and equitable basis to eliminate modern slavery and to alleviate the poverty it often creates.
+The CCS project acts as a collaborative platform for further R&D in Blockchain, IoT, Robotics, ICT, Cloud/Edge Computing, AI, and many other leading edge technologies that can be applied to supply chains on a fair and equitable basis to eliminate modern slavery everywhere and to alleviate the poverty it often creates.

 We are looking for partners to help us advance this project to prove that modern slavery can actually be eliminated from supply chains by utilizing the Cargo Carousel System.
 It will require input from many different players, but among its ranks, this new enterprise will also showcase equality, inclusion and a selfless mindset as we move to develop multiple supply chains and demonstrate these capabilities on the world stage.